- What is Cacao?

 - How long do the effects of a ceremonial drink last?

 - How much should I eat a day?

 - How can I use your cacao in a ceremonial way?

 What is Cacao?
 Cacao is what chocolate is made from.
 It is the seed of a tropical fruit known as Theobroma Cacao.
 Chocolate is made by combining certain portions of cocoa powder (the de-fatted cacao) and cacao butter (the fat from the bean) along with other ingredients to get the consistency and taste we know as chocolate.
 We use the term cacao to refer to the pure product, with nothing added or removed.

-What’s the difference between your cacao and other good cacao or chocolate?There is a significant difference between commercially available cacao (and the chocolate made from it) and what we sell and use at here at Heartblood Cacao.
+What’s the difference between your cacao and other good cacao or chocolate?There is a significant difference between commercially available cacao (and the chocolate made from it) and what we sell and use at Heartblood Cacao.
 This has to do with the vast differences in variety, selection, fermentation, roasting, and processing which affect the amount of the beneficial compounds in cacao.

 At Heartblood we offer the finest Guatemalan cacao that we can find.
 The diverse conditions and micro climates found in different regions of Guatemala have created hundreds of distinctly different flavor profiles.
 Just like wine, many regions produce different results from season to season depending on the variety and climate.

 Our source in Guatemala spends the entire year roasting and testing cacao from many different regions and single source farms.
 He expertly tests various roasting temperatures, times, and grinds of the best and strongest crops of the season and sends us the top results to sample.
 We then choose the finest of the year’s best cacao as well as the roast, resulting in the best of the best.